Grahack/wisp-1/docs/syntax.md

 Atom
 ====
-An atom is either a: Number, String, Symbol or a List
+An atom is either a: Number, Char, Symbol or a List

 Number
 ======